 If you've decided not to live in residence, it's best to start looking early for an apartment or room to rent.
 Montreal offers many interesting neighbourhoods to live in, and most are easily accessible by public transportation.

 The Off-Campus Housing Office can help with your search, and offers important information about your rights as a tenant and useful tips for finding a great place to live.
 The also offer apartment listings, and links to external ones as well!

 Finding the perfect pad can be a daunting exercise -- especially for out-of-towners not used to Montreal's particular terminology.
 Here are a few tips to help you get started, as well as a guide to apartment listings.

-The McGill Classifieds are a great resource for apartment hunters, featuring solo listings as well as ads posted by students seeking roommates.
+The SSMU Marketplace is a great resource for apartment hunters, featuring solo listings as well as ads posted by students seeking roommates.

 Other apartment listings in Montreal include: